-In the PR world, the media is your lifeline and a crucial vehicle in communicating your story to the masses, so it’s vital that you maintain a good relationship with journalists from a variety of publications and broadcast outlets.
-However, there are simply too many media contacts out there to keep track of them all without a comprehensive list.
+In the PR world, the media is your lifeline and a crucial vehicle in communicating your story to the masses.
+Hence, you must maintain a good relationship with journalists from a variety of publications and broadcast outlets.
+However, there are too many media contacts out there to keep track of them all without a comprehensive list.

 Your media list will essentially be your go-to document whenever you need to contact the press, be it for press release distribution, to invite media to a press conference or to pitch a story for a feature article, it is therefore essential to make sure that it is as thorough and up-to-date as possible.
 Consider the following factors when putting together a media list.